Will plant-based foods replace kibble diets made from meat? Here's what science says.

-In an interview with National Geographic, Ryan Bethencourt, co-founder of plant-based kibble Wild Earth based in Berkeley, California, says that the overall market for plant-based foods that directly replaces meat is already at $4.9 billion, growing 8.1 percent in 2017 alone.
-It seems that consumers are ready to adopt a meat-free lifestyle, and to bring their dogs with them.
+In an interview with National Geographic, Ryan Bethencourt, co-founder of plant-based kibble Wild Earth, based in Berkeley, California, says that the overall market for plant-based foods directly replacing meat is already at $4.9 billion, growing 8.1 percent in 2017 alone.
+So it seems that consumers are ready to adopt a meat-free lifestyle and bring their dogs with them.

 Ryan told National Geographic:

 "The end goal is to create an environmentally friendly, high-quality food for pets that's vegan and tasty.

 The dog food is made with koji, which is 50 percent protein (in contrast, steak is 30 percent.)
 The koji is pressed like tofu with a beet-based sugar solution, which is then sliced and baked to make the kibble.
 The company also plans to mix vegetables like pumpkin, sweet potato, buckwheat, and potato flour to make different flavors to add fat and fiber requirements.

 But Does Science Back Plant-Based or Vegan Diets for Dogs?

 In the U.S., people share their households with 42.7 million cats and 63.4 million dogs, according to the 2019-2020 National Pet Owners Survey.
 How many of these companion animals will be offered a vegan diet?
 Is there such a thing as a vegan dog?
 Some pet owners say their dogs thrive on it.
 Those with dogs that have food allergies and suffer from obesity say it helps.
 Others work with board-certified veterinary nutritionists on carefully designed vegan diets that meet all of their pet's nutritional needs.